-Marlboro College Graduate School is dedicated to helping you earn your degree by providing access to federal financial aid.
+Marlboro College Graduate and Professional Studies is dedicated to helping you earn your degree by providing access to federal financial aid.

 Marlboro has designed our graduate education to be as affordable as possible and our costs as transparent as possible.
 Our tuition costs are based on per credit fees published each year.
 We are proud to consistently keep annual increases well below the national average.

 For those students who will need financial aid to attend, Marlboro's degrees are approved for Federal financial aid and we can provide guidance in obtaining student loans.
 Students can receive an estimate of federal aid eligibility through the Department of Education's website www.fafsa4caster.ed.gov.
 To be considered for federal aid, the student must be a U.S. citizen or eligible non-citizen.
-Additionally, grants and loans are available for students enrolled in our Bachelor of Science in Information Systems (BSMIS) program.
+Additionally, federal grants are available for students enrolled in our Bachelor of Science in Information Systems (BSMIS) program.
 The maximum unsubsidized Stafford loan a graduate student can borrow in one award year is $20,500.
+The undergraduate maximum varies depending on federal aid dependecny status and year in school.
 Students must be at least half-time (4 credits or more for graduate study and 6 credits or more for bachelors) to be considered for federal aid.

 What should I do and when?

 - Graduate and BSMIS students new to the Graduate School can begin the financial aid process by completing a Free Application for Federal Student Aid (FAFSA) online.
 The FAFSA determines if you are eligible for financial aid.
-Marlboro College Graduate School's school code is 003690.
+Marlboro College Graduate and Professional Studies' school code is 003690 (listed under Marlboro College).

 - Log onto www.studentloans.gov to apply for your federal Stafford loan(s).
 You will need your PIN from the FAFSA to log in.